bin456789/reinstall/README.en.md

 - Supports BIOS, EFI, ARM.
 - The original system partition supports LVM, Btrfs.
 - Supports installing Alpine, Arch, openSUSE, Gentoo, and can also install these systems from them.
-- Progress of DD and cloud image installation can be viewed through SSH, browser, serial console, and background VNC.
+- Progress of DD and cloud image installation can be viewed through SSH, browser, serial console, and web panel VNC.
 - Includes many comments.

 ## Download (Current system is Linux)